Digital Dance and Music

 New College of Florida is known for students engaging in creative work side-by-side with their faculty members, discovering new territory and modes of expression.
 New Music New College is an artistic laboratory for this creative process.

-In this video series, premiering in October on this page, we explore works for electronic sound and dance by NCF faculty Leymis Bolaños Wilmott, Mark Dancigers, and our new Visiting Assistant Professor of Music José Martínez, as well as original digital dance and music by current New College students.
+In this video series, premiering in October on this page, we explore works for electronic sound and dance by NCF faculty Leymis Bolaños Wilmott and Mark Dancigers, as well as original digital dance and music by current New College students on our Etudes page, and feature a major work by our new Visiting Assistant Professor of Music José Martínez, 39 Inside.

 The fascinating connection between music and dance, and their shared languages of change and motion, is the inspiration for new works created by NCF students as well as Bolaños Wilmott and Dancigers.
 Ancient theories of music stress that change itself is the source of motion—when a melody or rhythm changes, music moves.